rkillickdev/rewind/README.md

 The API endpoints detailed below have been built to allow for eventual implementation of 'Create', 'Read' and 'Update' functionality on these models from the front end.
 Although not included in the initial scope of the project, building this functionality into the backend will allow for a future feature whereby a site administrator can add additional eras/ generes/ categories via the site interface rather than using the Django admin panel.
 This functionality could be implemented in future sprints.

-The `IsAdminUser` class from the rest_framwork permissions has been included in the views for eras, genres and categories to ensure only staff users can access the following API endpoints.
+The `IsAdminUser` class from rest_framwork permissions has been used in combination with a custom `ReadOnly` permissions class in the views for eras, genres and categories.
+This is to ensure only staff users have permission for POST, GET and PUT requests, but all users can make GET requests.

 ### **Era API Endpoints**
 ___